 But it is in the materials that the range really comes bang up-to-date.
 As we said, this was the first full-titanium release from either Tudor or Rolex, and it is hard to see why it took either quite so long.
 For a metal with such a long list of positive attributes, and especially for a dive watch, you would think both manufacturers would have jumped on the bandwagon before now.

 Starting from the top, it is a highly corrosion-resistant metal, meaning that it is virtually immune to pitting and rust caused by exposure to seawater.
-Secondly, the Grade 5 titanium used for the Pelagos is around twice as hard and five times stronger than stainless steel and has the added benefit of being hypoallergenic.
+Secondly, titanium is around twice as hard and five times stronger than stainless steel (assuming it is Grade 5, a commonly used variety for watch cases), and it also has the added benefit of being hypoallergenic.
 Steel alloys contain a certain percentage of nickel which can irritate the skin (Rolex’s 904L actually has a higher nickel content than the 316L used by the majority of the industry).

 Most notably, titanium is particularly light, around 40% the weight of steel.
 That last factor may, in fact, explain why Rolex has so far shunned the metal on a large scale.
 Many of us equate how luxurious a product is with how heavy it is (no matter how accurate a perception that may be) and since the brand’s signature 904L “Oystersteel” is incredibly corrosion resistant itself, it may feel as though it is best to stick to what works and never produce a watch whose weight might ever give some the false impression of a lack of quality.